As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 vet-approved badge

 Why is my dog walking in circles?
-6 Common Reasons.
+4 things to know

 Old dogs are particularly prone to vestibular disease, which affects the inner ear and balance.